Two women sitting at a table with an open book holding their phones

 • Article

-If you’re charging customers for services or products, you’ll need to get to grips with how to write an invoice.
-The invoice process should be as streamlined and efficient as possible – and we’re here to help you master the essentials.
+If you charge customers for products or services, you’ll need to know how to write an invoice.
+The process should be simple, streamlined and easy to manage — and this guide will walk you through the essentials so you can invoice with confidence.

 What is an invoice?